stephenhky/PyShortTextCategorization/docs/tutorial_wordembed.rst

 The most commonly used word-embedding model is Word2Vec.
 Its model can be downloaded from their page.
 To load the model, call:

+>>> import shorttextfrom src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>> import shorttextfrom src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>> import shorttext
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>> import shorttext
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>> import shorttext
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>> import shorttext
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>>
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>>
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>>
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>>
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>>
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

+>>>
+from src import shorttext
+>>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')

+It is a binary file, and the default is set to be their page.
+To load the model, call:

 >>> import shorttext
 >>> wvmodel = shorttext.utils.load_word2vec_model('/path/to/GoogleNews-vectors-negative300.bin.gz')